-While visitors once again enjoy 90 light displays containing nearly 500,000 and all the traditional attractions that have made the Festival famous, some new additions will make the experience even more unforgettable.
-More info at www.umpquavalleyfestivaloflights.com.
+While visitors once again enjoy 90 light displays containing nearly 500,000 and all the traditional attractions that have made the Festival famous, some new additions such as the world’s largest nutcracker will make the experience even more unforgettable.

 11. Aspen Meadow Celebration of Lights

 Bring your family and friends to Colton, OR and rejoice in the sights, sounds, smells, and feelings of this miraculous season.
-Stroll our grounds and see how each area is uniquely designed to reflect this year’s theme of “One Glorious Day”.
+Stroll our grounds and see how each area is uniquely designed to reflect this year’s theme of “Live to dream”.